Algorum/AlgorumStrategySamplesDotNet/README.md

 You would need Algorum CLI to get started with Algorum and run these samples.
 Get started at [Algorum Developer Hub](https://docs.algorumsoftware.com/docs "Algorum Developer Hub").

-For information on ALgorum Platform visit our website at https://www.algorumsoftware.com
+For information on Algorum Platform visit our website at https://www.algorumsoftware.com